Read this in your own language.

 Christians are not just baptized into their denomination or their congregation.
 They are baptized into 'the whole Church'.
 The 'whole church' is not an institutional identity, it's a relational one.

 The New You of baptism is traditionally symbolized by a new name, meant to describe the character of their new faith.
-This is the original meaning of calling the ceremony a "christening" -- the new name marks the baptized's being made like Christ.
+This is what the church means by calling the ceremony a "christening" -- the new name marks the baptized's being made like Christ, the anointed One.
 "Christening" has, in the English language, lost that impact; a christening's a nice ceremony to do for babies, or maybe to launch ships, rather than a life-changing new start.
 But then, a person's name no longer means what it used to: in the past, the name meant the person's reputation, power, image, and authority.

 "But", some will say, "this means baptism adds up to no distinction among believers.
 That leaves a big problem: the barriers between believer and non-believer.
 Baptism doesn't get rid of that difference, baptism is its defining mark.
 Is the Christian free to shun the non-believer, to ignore them, wall them out of the Christians' lives, and seek to socially displace them in favor of believers??"